k-mktr/telegram-cohere-chat/README.md

 - 📜 **Chat History Management**: Improved context through conversation tracking
 - 🔍 **Web Search Capability**: Provide relevant web information on demand
 - 🔐 **User Authentication**: Ensure only authorized users can interact with the bot
+- 👥 **Group Chat Support**: Interact with the bot in group chats by mentioning it

 ## 🚀 Getting Started